-102 Context 1997, 'Heritage of the City of Wyndham Study'.
+85 Context 1997, 'Heritage of the City of Wyndham Study'.
 (ROTHWELL BRDG and GRANT BRDGE)

-horses was essential along the major transport routes and horse troughs were typically supplied outside hotels.
-A more indirect link with the transport theme in Wyndham was through cropping.
+was through cropping.
 Lucerne hay and oats were the major crops for horse-feed and the irrigation areas in Werribee were a significant producer of these crops which provided the necessary fuel for thousands of horses in Melbourne.

-Figure 27 The A.R.
-Bell Livery Stables and Motor Garage at 28 Watton Street, Werribee, c.
-1920s.
+Figure 19.
+The A.R.
+Bell Livery Stables and Motor Garage at 28 Watton Street, Werribee, c.1920s.
 Due to the rise in use of motor vehicles, many businesses adapted to cater for both the traditional horse-drawn and modern motor vehicles.

-Source: Flickr

-The arrival of motor cars around the turn of the century saw further necessary changes to roads in the municipality.
+(Source: Flickr) The arrival of motor cars around the turn of the century saw further necessary changes to roads in the municipality.
 The demands of motor cars - namely the need for safe road surfaces - meant that roads were gradually improved.
 Cars were initially restricted to the wealthy, and quickly became popular as a form of sport.
-Captain Percy Chirnside had participated in a race from Melbourne to Carlsruhe in 1905 in his own Packard.
-Over time, the roads saw growing traffic from those driving between Melbourne and Geelong and the Western District.
-In the same year, the Victorian Railways' steam-motor bus carried a deputation of Williamtown town councillors to visit the Metropolitan Farm.
-By 1908, Werribee Shire Council moved to put the first speed limits in place within the township.
+Captain Percy Chirnside had participated in a race from Melbourne to Carlsruhe in 1905 in his own Packard.86 Over time, the roads saw growing traffic from those driving between Melbourne and Geelong and the Western District.
+In the same year, the Victorian Railways' steam-motor bus carried a deputation of Williamtown town councillors to visit the Metropolitan Farm.87 By 1908, Werribee Shire Council moved to put the first speed limits in place within the township.